 Apparently, it seems that knowledge and competency are synonymous.
 However, that is not correct.
 Knowledge is what one knows.
 Competency is knowledge put into action by the learner in the learning environment.
 Performance is competency in professional practice.

-(Source:https://hsc.unm.edu/medicine/education/cpl/cpl-docs/knowledgecompetency-performance-outcomes-simplified.pdf)
+(Source: https://hsc.unm.edu/medicine/education/cpl/cpl-docs/knowledge-competency-performance-outcomes-simplified.pdf)

-Concerning knowledge of IMED's employees in regard to monitoring rules and regulations of IMED the respondents' viewed as shown in Table 5.13.
+Concerning the knowledge of IMED's employees about monitoring the rules and regulations of IMED, the respondents' views as shown in Table 5.13.